Funeral scheduled for detective who fought for Sept. 11 fund

 Researchers continue to study potential links between responders’ illnesses and toxins from the cleanup.

-The bill to replenish the compensation fund that provides health benefits to those responders passed a congressional committee unanimously.
+The bill to replenish the fund that provides compensation to those responders passed a congressional committee unanimously.

-Note: This story has been corrected to reflect that “Victim” in the proper name “Sept.
-11 Victim Compensation Fund” is singular, not plural.